microsoft/terraform-provider-fabric/docs/data-sources/domain_workspace_assignments.md

 description: |-
   List a Fabric Domain Workspace Assignments.
   See Domain https://learn.microsoft.com/fabric/governance/domains for more information.
-  -> This item supports Service Principal authentication.
+  -> This item does not support Service Principal.
+Please use a User context authentication.
 ---

 # fabric_domain_workspace_assignments (Data Source)